 If you’re exercising outdoors, make sure you wear a hat and plenty of sunscreen to protect yourself from the sun.

 One of the most important things you can do when exercising in the heat is make sure you are staying properly hydrated!
 Guidelines suggest that you should be drinking between six and eight glasses of water each day (the equivalent of around two litres).
 A good way to see if you’re taking in enough water, is to check the colour of your urine – if it’s darker than the colour of lemonade, you need to up your intake.
 Likewise, if you haven’t passed urine in around four to six hours, you are not hydrating sufficiently.

 If you’re exercising for over an hour, it is a good idea to take in some sort of sports drink to replace lost salts, sugars and electrolytes.

 If you’re struggling to keep up with your usual exercise regime, try out a different type of training that will allow your body greater opportunity to remain cool.
 For instance, if you’re a long-distance runner, try swapping your long runs for a shorter HIIT session or spinning class that will allow you to take on water and work out for shorter periods (in an air-conditioned gym!).

 Less aerobic-heavy classes such as yoga or Pilates are also a good option in the heat as your heart rate does not typically increase by a large margin, and your body temperature will remain fairly constant.
 The summer is also prime time for swimming – not only is swimming incredible exercise, but there is no better way to stay cool while working out, even if you do it outdoors.

 - Get in the water!
-If we have access to a pool, swapping our usual routine for swimming can be one of the best ways to help us stay cool
+If you have access to a pool, swapping your usual routine for swimming can be one of the best ways to stay cool